AWS to Azure

 Record types and automation differ

-Tip: is a great reference.
+Tip: Microsoft's official service mapping is a great reference.

 Inventory Your AWS Resources